TheThingsNetwork/docs/_content/gateways/troubleshooting/legacy.md

 ### Unexpected stop

 The packet forwarder could have **quit unexpectedly, and didn't restart**.
-The legacy packet forwarder is usually stable, and this situation doesn't happen often - however, some circumstances can lead to this, for example if you have other processes on the gateway consuming a lot of resources.
-If this happens often, you'll want to look at the **root causes** of why the packet forwarder is quitting.
+The Semtech UDP Packet Forwarder is usually stable, and this situation doesn't happen often - however, some circumstances can lead to this, for example if you have other processes on the gateway consuming a lot of resources.
+If this happens often, you'll want to look at the **root causes** of why the packet forwarder is quitting - the [logs](#logs) might help you to isolate it.
 You might also want to look at **mitigation strategies** - such as, wrapping the packet forwarder process in a managing process that will restart it when it quits.

 ## Common issues with a running packet forwarder